 - Coverage F – Medical Payments to Others

 - Takes care of the medical costs of anyone injured by the homeowner’s pets or anyone injured on the homeowner’s property.

 Talk to your insurance provider about what is excluded from your policy.
 For instance, your insurer might require you to have a separate flood insurance policy.
 You don’t want to file a claim for flood damages only to be told this isn’t covered by your standard policy.

 Some homeowners might also want higher coverage limits than what is offered by standard homeowners policies.
 For instance, if you keep expensive items like jewelry or musical instruments, you might want to increase your personal property coverage limits.

 Ohio Department of Insurance :Regulates insurance agents and companies that are licensed to sell insurance throughout the state.
 If you have a question about your home insurance or an agent/company you’ve been working with, the department has Consumer Services Representatives available to help.
 If you have a complaint about an insurance agent or company in Ohio, the department will investigate and help find a resolution.

 Overwhelmed by your home insurance coverage choices?
-Don’t be—just use Obrella!
-It’s easy to find the perfect coverage for your needs with a quick phone call to an insurance agent.
+Don’t be, just use Obrella!
+It’s easy to find the perfect coverage and the lowest rates for your needs with a quick phone call to one of our independent agents.
 Not only will you have an opportunity to get all of your home insurance questions answered, but insurance professionals can make it their mission to understand your needs and help you discover the best policy options for you.
 They can even bind your policy over the phone!
 With Obrella, you can shop for home insurance without the hassle.